Programs and Services

 Community residents are trained to stabilize patient until the Ambulance arrives.

-Basic Trauma Life Support Course
+International Trauma Life Support Course

 Trauma is the leading cause of death for children and adults under the age of 40, you will learn how to take an organized approach to definitive care at the trauma scene and en-route to a trauma facility.